Offshore VS Territorial Tax Regimes

 - There are no requirements to file annual financial statements nor audited accounts.

-- Offshore companies may be black listed in various countries, which impose restrictions on dealing with zero tax jurisdictions (for example, Latvia, Lithuania, Estonia, Italy and a few others).
+- Offshore companies may be black listed in various countries, which impose restrictions on dealing with zero tax jurisdictions (for example, Latvia, Estonia, Italy and a few others).

 - Most Popular Applications: One-man trading company Principal company in an agency structure Holding structure for owning real estate or foreign company shares.
 Ship management and yacht ownership.